How To Set Up and Monitor Time Machine

 This Tech Tip covers provides you with instructions on how to set up and monitor Time Machine.
-It also explains some basic concepts behind Time Machine’s operation.
-Monitoring your backup system is incredibly important to do.
-A backup system that isn’t working is useless.
-Do not simply trust or believe that your backup system is working.
-Check on it regularly.
-It’s even better to restore a file or two as a test to know that your data can be retrieved.
+Monitoring your backup system is important.
+A backup system that isn’t working is useless so please monitor it and test it.
+Restore a file or two as a test to know that your data can be retrieved.

 Set Up